Beacon Fell, Lancashire

 Beacon Fell is a fell in the civil parish of Goosnargh in Lancashire, England.
 The high ground, which rises to 267 m, has been a country park since 1970.
 It is situated within the south westerly part of the Forest of Bowland, an Area of Outstanding Natural Beauty.
+There is a trig point on the most-visited summit at 266 m, but another summit in the coniferous woodland 250m to the east reaches 267 m.

 Location

 Beacon Fell is an isolated hill 2 mi south of the main range of hills in the Forest of Bowland.
-Although, at 267 m above sea level, small compared with the neighbouring fells, its position offers commanding views over the flat plain of the Fylde and Morecambe Bay to the west, as well as the Ribble valley to the south.
+Although, at 267 m above sea level, it is small compared with the neighbouring fells, its position offers commanding views over the flat plain of the Fylde and Morecambe Bay to the west, as well as the Ribble valley to the south.